-Icon Description Œ Recirculation Button Push and release this button to change the system between recirculation mode and outside air mode.
+Icon Description (Ē) Recirculation Button Push and release this button to change the system between Recirculation mode and outside air mode.
 Recirculation can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
-NOTE: Continuous use of the Recirculation mode may make the inside air stuffy and window fogging may occur.
+Recirculation can be used in all modes.
+Recirculation may be unavailable if conditions exist that could create fogging on the inside of the windshield.
+The A/C can be deselected manually without disturbing the mode control selection.
+Continuous use of the Recirculation mode may make the inside air stuffy and window fogging may occur.
 Extended use of this mode is not recommended.
-The use of the Recirculation mode in cold or damp weather could cause windows to fog on the inside, because of moisture buildup inside the vehicle.
-Select the outside air position for maximum defogging.
-Recirculation can be used in all modes except for Defrost.
-The A/C can be deselected manually without disturbing the mode control selection.
 AUTO AUTO Button Automatically controls the interior cabin temperature by adjusting airflow distribution and amount.
 Performing this function will cause the system to switch between manual mode and automatic modes.
 Refer to "Automatic Operation" within this section for more information.
 FRONT Front Defrost Button Push and release to change the current airflow setting to Defrost mode.
-The indicator illuminates when this feature is on.
+The indicator illumi- nates when this feature is on.
 Air comes from the windshield and side window demist outlets.
 When the defrost button is selected, the blower level will increase.
-Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging.
-Performing this function will cause the ATC to switch into manual mode.
+Use Defrost mode with maxi- mum temperature settings for best windshield and side window defrosting and defogging.
+Per- forming this function will cause the ATC to switch into manual mode.
 If the front defrost mode is turned off the climate system will return the previous setting.

-Icon Description REAR Rear Defrost Button Push and release the Rear Defrost Control button to turn ON the rear window defroster and the heated outside mirrors (if equipped).
+Icon Description Image: state sta Rear Defrost Button Push and release the Rear Defrost Control button to turn ON the rear window defroster and the heated outside mirrors (if equipped).
 An indicator will illuminate when the rear window defroster is on.
 The rear window defroster automatically turns off after twenty minutes.
-65°) Passenger Temperature Knob Provides the passenger with independent temperature control.
+Passenger Temperature Knob Provides the passenger with independent temperature control.
 Rotate the knob clockwise for warmer temperature settings.
 Rotate the knob counterclockwise for cooler temperature settings.
 When the SYNC feature is active, the passenger's temperature will move with the driver's temperature.
 Acting on the passenger's temperature will cause the Sync feature turn off.
 Blower Control Knob Blower Control is used to regulate the amount of air forced through the climate system.
 There are eight blower speeds available.
 The speeds can be selected using the blower control knob on the faceplate.
 The blower speed increases as you turn the blower control knob clockwise from the lowest blower setting.
 The blower speed decreases as you turn the blower control knob counterclockwise.
 Mode Control: Below are the modes of air distribution that can be selected individually, or in combination with each other to reach a desired distribution mode.
 Windshield Mode Windshield Mode Air comes from the outlets directed at the windshield meant for defrosting, and side window demisting.
 This setting works best in cold or snowy conditions that require extra heat to the windshield.